 Based on the risk-on environment going into 2023, investors appear to be assuming higher inflation, higher interest rates, and high P/E ratios.
 One of those variables is going to end up being wrong.
 One side of that see-saw has to come down: either interest rates and inflation will decline or market multiples will have to fall.
 History would tell us it’s stocks that suffer: typically periods of high inflation and high interest rates yield below-average stock market returns.

-Despite The 2022 Year-End Gift, Many Risks Remain
+Final Thoughts: Despite The 2022 Year-End Gift, Many Risks Remain

 It has been humorously said that economists have predicted thirteen of the last five recessions.
 And it’s true that investors tend to climb the “Wall of Worry,” using that as an excuse to be negative on stocks, despite the long-run success of U.S. markets.